NiranjanVignesh-16/Power-BI-Projects/README.md

 This Power BI dashboard was created as part of a telecom company’s request to visualize critical metrics regarding their call center operations.
 The dashboard highlights various Key Performance Indicators (KPIs) essential for tracking the performance of the customer service department.
 # Customer Churn Analysis Dashboard
 This Churn Analysis Dashboard provides comprehensive insights into customer churn, designed to help the telecom company identify factors contributing to customer attrition and track key trends.
+# Diversity & Inclusion Dashboard
+This Diversity & Inclusion dashboard provides insights into workplace diversity and inclusion metrics, helping organizations assess and track progress in building a more equitable and inclusive environment.